-Firm details are the basic facts we hold about your firm and publish on the Financial Services Register.
-You can keep it up to date online using Connect.
+Firm details are the basic facts we hold about your firm.
+They're published on the Financial Services Register and you must keep them up to date online using Connect.

 Firm details are made up of your firm’s: